getsentry/sentry-docs/src/collections/_documentation/performance/discover/query-builder.md

 **Syntax**

 The Query Builder syntax is identical to [Sentry's Search syntax]({%- link _documentation/workflow/search.md -%}).
-To add a search condition, click on the search input box above the graph, add a search condition, and press "Enter."

-**Searching on Aggregated Fields/Tags**

-You can add search conditions on aggregated fields/tags (for example, `count(id)`) in one of the following ways:
+After you enter a key field from above or a custom tag, you can use any of the referenced syntax.
+For example, `count(id)` gives you the number of times an event occurs.
+This can be written in the following ways:

-- Exact match: `count(id):99`
+- Exact match (is equal to): `count(id):99`
-- Upper bounds: `count(id):<99` or `count(id):<=99`
+- Upper bounds (is less than or equal to): `count(id):<99` or `count(id):<=99`
-- Lower bounds: `count(id):>99` or `count(id):>=99`
+- Lower bounds (is more than or equal to): `count(id):>99` or `count(id):>=99`
-- Combination of upper and lower bounds: `count(id):>10 count(id):<20`
+- Combination bounds (is more and less than): `count(id):>10 count(id):<20`

 ## Interactive Graph

-Each Discover query has a graph that displays a visual summary of the data presented in the results table.
-Releases are overlaid, clickable, and the data corresponding to the previous period is also shown.
-Additionally, you can zoom in on specific slices to drill into a spike or problem area.
+Each query has a interactive graph that reflects the data presented in the table below.
+To zoom in, simply click and drag over the area you want to investigate.
+You can also customize the display and the Y-Axis.
+This will be saved with your query.

-By default, the y-axis shows the count of events over time.
-However, you can display  `count` or `count_unique` on almost any column if you add it as a column in the query builder.
-Note that the y-axis will reset to another available option if you remove the column from the table.
+**Display Options**
+- Total Period
+- Previous Period
+- Release Markers
+- Top 5 Period
+- Total Daily
+- Top 5 Daily

+**Y-Axis Options**
+- Count
+- Average Transaction Duration
+- p75
+- p95
+- Unique User Count

 ## Table Columns

-1. Columns may either be a known tag or field (i.e. browser)
-2. Columns may have a stacking function applied to them
-- Sort order depends on the column selected

-You can add any tags/fields as columns, stack events with columns, and sort with columns.

-If you don't apply functions to any of the applicable columns, or if they're not present, Sentry doesn't stack the event rows.
-If aggregate functions are present, Discover results group by unaggregated columns (tags, events).
-The unaggregated columns act as grouping keys and combine rows that have the same values as summary rows.
-Each summary row has the corresponding values in the specified columns.
-Aggregate functions (`avg`, `count`, `count_unique`) are optional.

-### Stacking functions
+Above the table, click "Columns" to open a modal.
+This will show you a list of all the columns in the results table.
+You can add, delete and move basic key field columns or [custom tag](#custom-tags) columns.
+With the same view, you can also stack events with any of the following functions:

+**Stacking Functions**
-- `avg`
+- `avg(...)`
-- `count`
+- `count(...)`
-- `count_unique`
+- `count_unique(...)`
-- `max`
+- `max(...)`
-- `min`
+- `min(...)`
-- `sum`
+- `sum(...)`

-### Add Columns

-1. Click on "Add Column" to open the modal to add a new column
-2. Select and choose a field or a tag from the "Column Type" dropdown
-3. Optionally, add an aggregate function
-4. Click the "Create column" button
-5. Your new column will be added to the right-most side of the table.
-You may need to scroll towards the right to see it.

-### Edit Columns

-1. Click on "Edit Columns" in the top right-hand corner of the table to enter the edit state of the table
-2. Hover your mouse cursor over the header of the desired column to edit
-3. Click on the pencil icon
-4. A modal will open for you to edit the column
-5. Click the "Update column" button
-6. Optionally, click on the "Save & Close" button in the top right-hand corner of the table to exit the edit state of the table

-### Delete Columns

-1. Click on "Edit Columns" in the top right-hand corner of the table to enter the edit state of the table
-2. Hover your mouse cursor over the header of the desired column to delete
-3. Click on the garbage bin icon
-4. The table may refresh
-5. Optionally click on the "Save & Close" button in the top right-hand corner of the table to exit the edit state of the table

-### Resize Columns
+Each function will ask you to assign a parameter.
+Some are required while others are optional.
+Functions will stack events based on the same values.
+If no functions are applied, the events in your Query Results will remain individually listed.
+Once you are done editing the columns, click "Apply" and results will be reflected in the Query Results.
+Keep in mind, the table may horizontall scroll if too many columns are added.

+**Resizing Columns**

 You can resize columns by hovering over the column boundary, and clicking & dragging the boundary to resize the column to the desired width.

-### Sorting Columns

-1. Hover your mouse cursor over the header of the desired column to sort
-2. Click on the header
-3. The table may refresh
+**Sorting Columns**

-A down arrow indicates sorting the column in descending order.
-An up arrow indicates sorting the column in ascending order.
+Click on the column header you would like to sort.
+A down arrow sorts the column in descending order and an up arrow sorts the column in ascending order.
+This may refresh the table.

-### Download CSV
+**Export CSV**

-If you want to take the data elsewhere, click on the "Export" button to start the export.
-Depending on the amount of data, the wait times will vary.
-You'll get an email with the download link once they're ready.
+If you want to take the data elsewhere, click on "Export" for a CSV file.

 {% capture __alert_content -%}
+Depending on the amount of data, the wait times can vary.
 The results are limited to 10 million rows or 1GB, whichever comes first.
 {%- endcapture -%}
 {%- include components/alert.html
     title="Note"